 St. Monica Catholic School will continue our increased and frequent handwashing procedures and other hygiene practices.
 Additionally, children and staff will wash their hands when leaving the facility.

-- All students in grades K-8 will be required to wear cloth masks (preferred)or plastic face shields at school
+- All students in grades K-8 will be required to wear cloth masks/no gators or plastic face shields at school.

-- Parents should provide their child’s masks to promote regular cleaning of masks, ensure that the masks are a good fit, and help identify the owner of each mask
+- Parents should provide their child’s masks to promote regular cleaning of masks, ensure that the masks are a good fit, and help identify each mask’s owner.

 - All visitors must wear a mask, and non-essential visits are limited to phone or virtual meetings if available.